mirhamasala/drop_rate/README.md

 - Option to remove result
 - Option to leave rating on a result

-### First Challenge

-I’d start with just making the dropdown.
+### Round 1: Make the Dropdown

-See if you can make the dropdown display a set of random strings as a result.
+- [x] See if you can make the dropdown display a set of random strings as a result

-The dropdown should expand when there’s text inputted, the results should update on every keypress.
+- [x] The dropdown should expand when there’s text inputted
+- [x] The results should update on every keypress

-You should be able to click a result.
-The dropdown should close when you click elsewhere on the page, the dropdown should open again with the last results when the cursor is again entered into the input
+- [ ] You should be able to click a result
+- [ ] The dropdown should close when you click elsewhere on the page
+- [ ] The dropdown should open again with the last results when the cursor is again entered into the input

 ### Notes